 Community engagement and visitor updates

 We will keep visitors and the community informed of the progress of these upgrades through regular updates on this webpage and onsite signage.

-Activities which will impact on the visitor experience will be communicated via alerts on the NPWS Royal National Park visitor webpage.
+Activities that will impact the visitor experience will be communicated via alerts on the NPWS Royal National Park visitor webpage.

 Protecting park values

-In accordance with NSW planning legislation, NPWS will carry out rigorous environmental assessment of the site with input from relevant specialists.
-The Audley Precinct is included on the State Heritage Register and its cultural values will be protected.
+In accordance with NSW planning legislation, we will carry out a rigorous environmental assessment of the site with input from relevant specialists.
+The Audley Precinct is included on the State Heritage Register and its cultural values will be protected

 Do you have any questions?